-10 Evidence of enforceable financing commitments for all loans and grants; Applicant must provide evidence that all enforceable financing commitments for loans, grants, and equity from the sale of tax credits have been secured.
-An "enforceable commitment" means that the authorized body (Investment Committee, Loan Committee, Board, etc.) of the funding source has given approval and the commitment is subject only to those conditions which are totally under the control of the sponsor to meet.
-The terms and conditions of the commitment must be clearly identified.
-Application and commitment fees shall have been paid or must be required to be paid upon closing.
-Documentation of owner equity (equity other than that obtained from the sale of tax credits) must be listed in the "Project Financing" worksheet of the Carryover Application.
-PDF 11 For projects with State Credit, written commitment from local government of monetary, in-kind or other support benefiting the project.
+11 For projects with State Credit, written commitment from local government of monetary, in- kind, or other support benefiting the project.
 If the local support is in the form of property tax exemption by inclusion of the local housing authority in the project ownership, the written commitment must include the resolution resulting from the public vote or board of directors of the housing authority and confirmation must be provided that the county recognizes the role of the housing authority as special limited partner in the partnership sufficient to grant the real estate tax exemption.
-PDF 12 Partnership Agreement: The partnership agreement must be fully executed and must identify the equity commitment, the equity factor and pay-in schedule, and a Deferred Developer Fee date certain repayment date.
-Provide table of contents listing the page number identifying the terms of all funding sources, loans, equity pay-in, equity contributions, and the requirements of Section 4.A, "Minimum Operating Reserve Requirements."
-The agreement must state the amount of the operating reserve and the amount must equal or exceed the operating reserve approved by CHFA.
-The partnership name and tax ID must also match the Certificate as to Ownership and Basis, Attorney Opinion, and CPA Opinion.
-PDF 13 Green Communities Self-Certification Form (signed) PDF 14 Green Communities Self-Certification Workbook with "Carryover" column and Green Development Plan sections completed Excel
+PDF 12 Partnership Agreement: The Partnership Agreement must be fully executed and must identify the equity commitment, the equity pricing and pay-in schedule, any deferred developer fee with date certain repayment date.
+Separately, provide a table of contents stating the page number identifying the following: • All funding sources and loans; • Equity pricing, pay-in schedule, and equity contributions; • Minimum Operating Reserve Requirements (The agreement must state the amount of the operating reserve and the amount must equal or exceed the operating reserve approved by CHFA.) • Deferred Developer fee with date certain repayment schedule.
+The partnership name and tax ID number must also match the Certificate as to Ownership and Basis, Attorney Opinion, CPA Opinion, and LIHTC application.
+PDF 13 Copy of executed General Contractor Contract PDF 14 Green Communities Self-certification Form (signed) PDF 15 Green Communities Self-Certification Workbook with "Carryover" column and Green Development Plan sections completed Excel 16 Green standard, LEED or NGBS self-certification form (signed) PDF 17 Green Standard: Submit evidence of project registration under LEED or NGBS Excel 18 Copy of the latest Environmental report since preliminary application PDF

 Staff review will not begin until a complete carryover application package has been received.
 If there are any issues or concerns from a staff review of the items submitted for the carryover allocation, staff will document those concerns in writing and the developer will have an opportunity to address those issues.
-In order for carryover decisions to be made in as timely a manner as possible, the applicant will have 10 business days to address any concerns or issues.
+For carryover decisions to be made in as timely a manner as possible, the applicant will have 10 business days to address any concerns or issues.
 If the requested information is not received by the deadline, the preliminary reservation is subject to revocation.